social-dist0rtion-protocol/website/source/_posts/Planetscape-a-dystopian-escape-game-for-36C3.md

 Leveraging blockchain technology and IPFS give us many advantages:

 - We don't have to manage any servers.
-- Each time a correct solution is found, a transaction is sent to the smart contract of the game.
-This feature allows us to easily create stats on the number of players and the difficulty of each level.
+- Each time a player finds a correct solution, a transaction is sent to the smart contract of the game.
+This allows us to easily create stats on the number of players and the difficulty of each level.
 - The smart contract of the game maps each chapter to its IPFS content hash, once the game is set up there is no way for the game masters to cheat.
 - (For the future) include other game masters to expand the main story or create sub-stories.